salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 <img src="../app/src/images/screenshots/Step-4.1.png"> <img src="../app/src/images/screenshots/Step-4.2.png">

-Once review is complete, the NPO User can click "Next" to start provisioning the resources in Step 5.
+Once review is complete, the Amp Impact User can click "Next" to start provisioning the resources in Step 5.

 ### Step 5

 Step 5 is where the data lake is provisioned and the data is imported at the end.
 This can take several minutes to several hours depending on the size of the data in the NPO Organization.
-We caution the user to leave the EZ Datalake app running in the browser while the data lake is being provisioned.
+We caution the user to leave the Amp Impact Datalake Connector app running in the browser while the data lake is being provisioned.
 However, there is a resume feature described in Section 4.1 where a user can resume the data lake provisioning if the browser is accidentally closed.

 <img src="../app/src/images/screenshots/Step-5.png">

 ### Step 6

-Once the data lake is setup, in Step 6, the NPO Users can create and manage IAM users to grant them access to Tableau Desktop.
+Once the data lake is setup, in Step 6, the AWS Admin User can create and manage IAM users to grant them access to Tableau Desktop.
 These users will have _least privilege_ credentials to access only the data and resources they need.

 In Step 6, the user can also view the Data Lake access information and instructions for Tableau Online, Tableau Desktop installation and access for Windows and Mac, access CloudWatch Dashboard and subscribe to systems notifications.